YarboJanks/buffered.io/source/_posts/2010-09-12-webmachine-erlydtl-and-riak-part-2.markdown

 # in our case we start with just one instance, but
 # we can add more later
 frontend webfarm
-  # listen on port 80 across all network interfaces
+  # listen on port 4000 across all network interfaces
-  bind *:80
+  bind *:4000
   # by default, point at our backend configuration
   # which lists our webmachine instances (this is
   # configured below in another section)
   default_backend webmachines
+  # indicate keep-alive
+  option http-server-close
+  # timeouts
+  timeout client 5000

 # this section indicates how the connectivity to
 # all the instances of webmachine should work.